CodeStone1125/renderAirplane/README.md

 ```

 #### II. tail
-1. I render tail by draw four triange, which is up, down behind, down LEFT, down right perspective
+* Step1.
+I render tail by draw four triange, which is up, down behind, down LEFT, down right perspective
-2. Move it to the right place and make sure it always be.
+* Step2.
+Move it to the right place and make sure it always be.

-  Note:In this part, I encounter some troubles and I will explain in "Tail's location goes wrong"
+  Note: In Step2, I met some troubles and they will be explained in "Tail's location goes wrong"

 ```cpp
 void renderAirplaneTail() {
   const float bottomEdge = 2.0f;